nessakodo/phase-2-project/README.md

 <br>
 Precipitation

-#### Refresh the page to see updated weather data without form opening up
+#### 2. Refresh the page to see updated weather data without form opening up again

 ### Post Requirement

-#### Input their name to create an account
+#### 3. Input their name to create an account

 ### Patch Requirement

-#### Add cities to a rendered card list on the home page and view their weather conditions
+#### 4. Add cities to a rendered card list on the home page and view their weather conditions

 ## Wireframe